 Curriculum Modality: Tolerance and Multiculturalism

-There are some notions said that the curriculum in pesantren which cannot adopt and accept plurality values should be reviewed.
+There are some notions said that the curriculum in pesantren which cannot adapt and accept plurality values should be reviewed.
 In their point of views, the textual understanding of Islam in most pesantren in Indonesia has the potential to be prominent sources of terrorism ideologies spreading.
 Therefore, whatever the efforts to understand Islam mostly in term of context got the supports.
 Even, the image of Qur’an and hadith as the primary resources of Islam became harmful, for instance by saying that these two law resources of Islam support and legalise radical movements as the embryo of terrorist groups.

 However, this view is dangerous and can be contra-productive toward the deradicalisation project since Islam itself is a peaceful religion.
 The critics toward pesantren curriculum can invite the radical groups to do some terror acts.
 Mutual understanding and trust among the elites and pesantren are the primary vital point to solve the issues of terrorism where governments need to understand the values and characteristics of the education in Pesantren.